Quantum Advantage for Shared Randomness Generation: Introduction

-The obvious question arises: how to comprehend the obtained quantum advantage?
-At this point we find the language of resource theory quite pertinent.
-During the recently past, researchers in quantum information community successfully apply this technique to identify, characterize, and quantify different useful resources \cite{Braunstein2005,Bartlett2007,Horodecki2009,Modi2012,Brandao2013,Grudka2014,Rivas2014,Veitch2014,Gallego2015,Winter2016,Chitambar2019,Wolfe2020}.
-Such a framework is operationally motivated - firstly it identifies the free states that contain no resource and specifies the free operations that are unable to produce any resource from a free state and hence are allowed to be implemented at no cost.
-Once this is done, the theory aims to find the resource conversion conditions (either necessary or sufficient, sometimes both), commonly phrased as monotones, that characterize possible transformation among the resourceful states under free operations.
-In case of SR, classical mutual information turns out to be a \textit{faithful} quantifier of the resource which takes zero value for all the free states while nonzero for any resourceful state.
-For a clear acquaintance of the framework we elaborately discuss the state space of shared randomness with two spatially separated parties holding a pair of 2-faced classical shared coins (two-2-coin).
-Within the proposed resource theoretic framework, every two-2-coin state can be freely obtained from its ts quantum analogue,namely two-2-quoin which corresponds to a two-qubit quantum system with Hilbert space $\mathbb{C}^2\otimes\mathbb{C}^2$.
-Quantum advantage is then established by identifying two-d-coin states that can be obtained from a two-2-quoin under free operation but cannot be obtained from any two-2-coin state.
+To demonstrate the advantage of using quantum sources, we take resort to the language of resource theory.
+In the recent past, researchers in quantum information community have successfully applied this framework to identify, characterize, and quantify different useful resources \cite{Braunstein2005,Bartlett2007,Horodecki2009,Modi2012,Brandao2013,Grudka2014,Rivas2014,Veitch2014,Gallego2015,Winter2016,Chitambar2019,Wolfe2020}.
+Such a framework is operationally motivated.
+Firstly, it identifies the free states that are {\it useless} for performing certain tasks and specifies the free operations that are unable to produce any resource from free states and hence are allowed to be implemented at no cost.
+Given these sets of free states and operations, the framework aims to find the resource conversion conditions (either necessary or sufficient, sometimes both), commonly phrased as monotones, that characterize possible transformations among the resource states under free operations.